vielhuber/magicreplace/README.md

 If a test fails, the expected output is stored in `expected.sql`.

-You also can provide a `whitelist.sql` file that includes all lines from `input.sql` that should be ignored (e.g. where magicreplace acts differently from Search-Replace-DB).

-You can even auto generate test cases (that compares magicreplace to [Search-Replace-DB](https://github.com/interconnectit/Search-Replace-DB) and only gives you the diff) if you omit `input.sql` and `output.sql` and define a mysql database to dump from locally:
+You can even auto generate test cases (that compares magicreplace to [Search-Replace-DB](https://github.com/interconnectit/Search-Replace-DB) and only gives you the diff) if you omit `input.sql` and `output.sql` and define a mysql database to dump from locally.
 Example `settings.sql` file:

 ```
 {